Small-angle neutron scattering

 Small-angle neutron scattering (SANS) is an experimental technique that uses elastic neutron scattering at small scattering angles to investigate the structure of various substances at a mesoscopic scale of about 1–100 nm.

 Small angle neutron scattering is in many respects very similar to small-angle X-ray scattering (SAXS); both techniques are jointly referred to as small-angle scattering (SAS).
 The most important feature of the SAS method is its potential for analyzing the inner structure of disordered systems, and frequently the application of this method is a unique way to obtain direct structural information on systems with random arrangement of density inhomogeneities in such large-scales.
 Advantages of SANS over SAXS are its sensitivity to light elements, the possibility of isotope labelling, and the strong scattering by magnetic moments.

 Technique

-During a SANS experiment a beam of neutrons is directed at a sample, which can be a solution, a solid, a powder, or a crystal.
-The neutrons are elastically scattered by nuclear interaction with the nuclei or interaction with magnetic momentum of unpaired electrons.
-In X-ray scattering, photons interact with the electron cloud so the bigger the element, the bigger the effect is.
+In a SANS experiment a beam of neutrons is directed at a sample, which can be a solution, a solid, a powder, or a crystal.
+The neutrons are elastically scattered by interaction with the nuclei or interaction with magnetic momentum of unpaired electrons.
+In X-ray scattering, photons interact with the electron cloud so the bigger the element, the bigger the effect.
 In neutron scattering, neutrons interact with nuclei and the interaction depends on the isotope; some light elements like hydrogen show similar scattering cross section as heavy elements like lead.

 In zero order dynamical theory of diffraction the refractive index is directly related to the scattering length density and is a measure of the strength of the interaction of a neutron wave with a given nucleus.
-The following table shows the neutron scattering length for a few chemical elements (in 10^{−12} cm).
+The following table shows the neutron scattering length for a few chemical elements in fm.